Towards Language Model Guided TLA+ Proof Automation: Related Work

 \section{Related Work}

 \paragraph{LLM-assisted Theorem Proving} Recent years have seen significant advances in applying LLMs to formal reasoning tasks.
-In the domain of theorem proving, \cite{polu2020gpt_f} introduces GPT-f, a generative language model for automated theorem proving using Metamath~\cite{megill2019metamath}.
-Baldur~\cite{first2023baldur} shows the LLMs' abilities on generating and repairing formal proofs in the Isabelle/HOL~\cite{nipkow2002isabelle_hol}. \cite{tahat2024proof_repair_case_study} presents a case study on proof repair utilizing LLMs on Rocq.
+In the domain of theorem proving, GPT-f~\cite{polu2020gpt_f} is a generative language model for automated theorem proving using Metamath~\cite{megill2019metamath}.
+Baldur~\cite{first2023baldur} shows the LLMs' abilities on generating and repairing formal proofs in the Isabelle/HOL.
+Tahat et al.~\cite{tahat2024proof_repair_case_study} present a case study on proof repair utilizing LLMs in Coq.
 LeanDojo~\cite{yang2024leandojo} demonstrates the use of language models and retrieval-augmented generation for generating proof tactics and selecting premises in the Lean theorem prover, providing both tactical suggestions and a comprehensive benchmark suite for evaluating LLMs on formal proof tasks.
-COPRA~\cite{thakur2023corpaInContextTheoremProving} applies in-context learning to both Rocq and Lean provers, demonstrating how learning from existing examples can improve proof generation in these provers. \cite{liang2025gLLM_decomp} argues that general purpose LLMs perform well on high-level proof decomposition comparing to specialized models fine-tuned for theorem proving tasks.
-Hilbert~\cite{varambally2025hilbert} leverages this idea and uses both general purpose and specialized LLMs for different levels of proof generation in Lean. \cite{zhang2023getting_more_out_of_llm_for_proofs} gives a detailed analysis of LLMs' capabilities in formal theorem proving and proposes general suggestions to enhance their performance.
-Despite the successes in LLM-assisted reasoning, \cite{mirzadeh2024gsm} demonstrates the limitation of LLMs in mathematical reasoning.
+COPRA~\cite{thakur2023corpaInContextTheoremProving} applies in-context learning to both Rocq and Lean provers, demonstrating how learning from existing examples can improve proof generation in these provers.
+Hilbert~\cite{varambally2025hilbert} leverages this idea and uses both general purpose and specialized LLMs for different levels of proof generation in Lean.
+Cobblestone~\cite{kasibatla2024cobblestone} presents a divide-and-conquer approach for synthesizing Rocq proofs using off-the-shelf LLMs.
+Unlike these approaches, our method targets generating $\tlaplus$ proofs.

+Liang et al.~\cite{liang2025gLLM_decomp} argue that general purpose LLMs perform well on high-level proof decomposition comparing to specialized models fine-tuned for theorem proving tasks.
+Zhang et al.~\cite{zhang2023getting_more_out_of_llm_for_proofs} give a detailed analysis of LLMs' capabilities in formal theorem proving and proposes general suggestions to enhance their performance.
+Despite the successes in LLM-assisted reasoning, Mirzadeh et al.~\cite{mirzadeh2024gsm} discuss the limitations of LLMs in mathematical reasoning.